Do Solar Panels Lose Efficiency Over Time?

 When people consider switching to solar panels, one of the things they wonder about is if solar panels maintain efficiency over time.
 Let’s look at solar efficiency, panel performance, and ways to extend the lifespan of your solar system to maintain efficiency for longer.

-Solar panel efficiency measures how well your solar panels convert the sun’s power into usable energy for your home.
+Solar panel efficiency measures how well your solar panels convert the sun’s power into usable solar energy for your home.
 The ratio of solar efficiency is simple — energy input (sunlight received) to energy output (energy generated) — and is generally represented as a percentage.
 Understanding your solar panel efficiency is essential, as it directly influences how much energy your system can generate.

-When your solar panels run at high efficiency, they can generate more energy from an average amount of sunlight.
+When your rooftop solar panels run at high efficiency, they can generate more energy from an average amount of sunlight.
 This is especially helpful if you have limited space for solar panels or have another reason for maximizing energy production.
 You may also be able to have fewer panels on your home if you have ones with higher solar efficiency.

 To best gauge how well your panels are performing, track solar panel efficiency over time.
 Doing this can help you monitor the highs and maintain them and identify if there is a problem or if the panels start to degrade.
 There are a few things you’ll need to consider when tracking the efficiency of solar panels over time.